 Information regarding non-EU doctors

-RCPI recognises the enormous contribution made by non-EU doctors in Irish hospitals especially at this challenging time.
-As the largest postgraduate medical training body, RCPI is working with a range of stakeholders, including the Forum for Postgraduate Medical Training Bodies and Medical Council, to address the challenges faced by those doctors who are not in training schemes.
-This issue was discussed at a recent Council meeting.
-The College has also held meetings with doctors who are advocating for changes on behalf of this group.
+As the largest postgraduate medical training body in Ireland, RCPI has long been aware of issues regarding access to specialist training for non-EEA qualified doctors and has worked with a range of stakeholders, including the Forum for Postgraduate Medical Training Bodies and Medical Council, to address the challenges faced by those doctors who were not in training schemes.
+This issue was discussed at a recent RCPI Council meeting and the College held meetings with doctors who advocated for changes on behalf of this group.

 Training bodies are supported and funded by HSE NDTP.